proofcert/proofcert.github.io/_posts/2017-02-26-translating-between-implicit-and-explicit-versions-of-proof.md

     `check_unordered` checks the certificate as given in the `example`; further exploration is possible.

- 3. If MaxChecker is used, solve goal `elab_and_export`, create an OCaml example with the translated formula and certificate, and run the functional checker to obtain an independent verification.
+ 3. If MaxChecker is used, solve goal `elab_and_export`, create an OCaml example with the translated formula and certificate, and run the functional checker to obtain an independent verification (i.e., complete the `Test` module, build and execute).

 The sequence can be fully automated.
 A translation from Prover9 to either kernel should generate valid identifiers for each language, and particularly in